-Tweed Inc.'s medical marijuana growing operations consume considerable energy, making the Company vulnerable to rising energy costs.
+Tweed's and Bedrocan's medical marijuana growing operations consume considerable energy, making the Company vulnerable to rising energy costs.
 Rising or volatile energy costs may adversely impact the business of the Company and its ability to operate profitably.

 Transportation Disruptions